In Defense of the Indefensible: A Very Naive Approach to High-Dimensional Inference: Introduction

 The second problem that arises in restricting our attention to the sub-model \eqref{eq:submodel} is that in practice, the index set $\cM$ is not pre-specified.
 Instead, it is typically chosen based on the data.
-For instance, one might take $\cM$ to equal the support of the lasso estimate,

 The problem is that if we construct the index set $\cM$ based on the data, and then apply classical inference approaches on the vector $\bbeta^{(\cM)}$, the resulting $p$-values and confidence intervals will not be valid \citep[see, e.g.,][]{Potscher1991PoSI, Kabaila1998PoSI, LeebPostcher2003PoSI, LeebPotscher2005PoSI, LeebPotscher2006PoSI, LeebPostcher2006perfPoSI, LeebPotscher2008PoSI, Kabail2009PoSI, berk2013valid}.
 This is because we peeked at the data twice: once to determine which variables to include in $\cM$, and then again to test hypotheses associated with those variables.
-Consequently, an extensive recent body of literature has focused on the task of performing inference on $\bbeta^{(\cM)}$ in \eqref{eq:submodel} given that $\cM$ was chosen based on the data. \citet{Cox1975} proposed the idea of sample-splitting to break up the dependence of variable selection and hypothesis testing, whereas \citet{WassermanRoeder2009posi} studied sample-splitting in application to the lasso, marginal regression and forward step-wise regression. \citet{Meinshausenetal2009posi} extended the single-splitting proposal of \citet{WassermanRoeder2009posi} to multi-splitting, which improved statistical power and reduced the number of falsely selected variables. \citet{berk2013valid} instead considered simultaneous inference, which is universally valid under all possible model selection procedures without sample-splitting.
-More recently, \citet{lee2015exact, Tibshiranietal2016PoSI} studied the geometry of the lasso and sequential regression, respectively, and proposed exact post-selection inference methods conditional on the random set of selected variables.
+Consequently, an extensive recent body of literature has focused on the task of performing inference on $\bbeta^{(\cM)}$ in \eqref{eq:submodel} given that $\cM$ was chosen based on the data. \citet{Cox1975} proposed the idea of sample-splitting to break up the dependence of variable selection and hypothesis testing. \citet{WassermanRoeder2009posi} studied sample-splitting in application to the lasso, marginal regression and forward step-wise regression. \citet{Meinshausenetal2009posi} extended the single-splitting proposal of \citet{WassermanRoeder2009posi} to multi-splitting, which improved statistical power and reduced the number of falsely selected variables. \citet{berk2013valid} instead considered simultaneous inference, which is universally valid under all possible model selection procedures without sample-splitting.
+More recently, \citet{lee2015exact} and \citet{Tibshiranietal2016PoSI} studied the geometry of the lasso and sequential regression, respectively, and proposed exact post-selection inference methods conditional on the random set of selected variables.
 See \citet{TaylorTibshirani2015posi} for a review of post-selection inference procedures.